Consumer Medicine Information

 When to take it

-Unless your doctor tells you otherwise, take one tablet when you get up in the morning, one in the afternoon and one just
+Take one tablet in the morning, one tablet in the afternoon and one tablet before

 How long to take it

-Continue taking famciclovir every day for as long as your doctor tells you.
+Continue taking famciclovir for as long as your doctor tells you.

 It is important to keep taking your medicine even if you feel well.